brandon-rhodes/fopnp/py3/chapter01/README.md

 You can learn more about the book by visiting the [root of this GitHub source code repository](https://github.com/brandon-rhodes/fopnp#readme).

+The four scripts in this chapter with “search” in their name perform exactly the same Google geocoding query, but at four different levels of abstraction in the network protocol hierarchy.
+This lets the chapter launch an introduction of each level that the book will be discussing.

 ```
 $ python search1.py
 (41.521954, -84.306691)